vineel49/timing_sync/README.md

-# timing_sync
-Timing offset estimation for OFDM systems using a matched filter
+# Timing offset estimation for OFDM systems using a matched filter

 References: